-John Gray: I define progress in my new book as any kind of advance that's cumulative, so that what's achieved at one period is the basis for later achievement that then, over time, becomes more and more irreversible.
+John Gray: I define "progress" in my new book as any kind of advance that's cumulative, so that what's achieved at one period is the basis for later achievement that then, over time, becomes more and more irreversible.
 In science and technology, progress isn't a myth.
-However, the myth is that the progress achieved in science and technology can occur in ethics, politics, or, more simply, civilization.
-The myth is that the advances made in civilization can be the basis for a continuing, cumulative improvement.
+However, the myth is that the progress achieved in science and technology can occur in ethics, politics or, more simply, civilisation.
+The myth is that the advances made in civilisation can be the basis for a continuing, cumulative improvement.

 Do you have any examples to back that up?

 Take slavery.
 If you achieve the abolition of slavery, you can then go on to achieve democracy.
 Again, the myth is that what's been achieved is the basis for future achievement.
 My observation of history is that this isn't the case for civilisation.
 Of course, I strongly support advances in civilisation, like the emancipation of women and homosexuals and the abolition of torture, but all that can be easily swept away again.

 I see.
 So there was the supposed abolition of torture in the US, but it came back again in Guantanamo Bay and Abu Ghraib.

 Exactly.
 There were genuine advances in ethics and politics, but they were lost in an instant.
 And the ban on torture was notoriously "relaxed" by George W Bush and his gang in the world's greatest democracy, not by some obscure dictatorship.
 Back in February, 2003, before the Iraq invasion, I published a spoof article called "A Modest Proposal" in the style of Jonathan Swift.
 Based on actual developments in liberal political theory at the time, I argued that torture would be needed as an instrument in the struggle for world-wide human rights.

 What were the reactions like?

 People found it ridiculously, perversely misanthropic and pessimistic.
 Even those who perceived it as satirical, which it was, of course.